jbossdemocentral/coolstore-microservice/README.md

 oc logs -f bc/sso # watch the build oc logs -f dc/sso # watch the deployment
 ```
+It may take some time to pull down the SSO image, if you are on a slow link to the world.
+Until the image is pulled, you won't be able to monitor the build or deployment.
+Be patient, please :)

 1. Once it completes, you can test it by accessing `https://secure-sso-${OCP_PROJECT}.${OCP_DOMAIN}/auth` or clicking on the associated route from the project overview page within the OpenShift web console.
 Click on *Administration Console* and login using `admin`/`admin`

 1. Obtain the public key for the automatically-created realm `myrealm` by navigating to *Realm Settings* -> *Keys* and set the value to environment variable called `PUBLIC_KEY`.
 ```
-export PUBLIC_KEY=<REALM>
+export PUBLIC_KEY=<KEY>
 ```
-or you can retrive it automatically like this:
+or you can retrive it automatically from the command line like this (assuming you have `curl` and `python` installed)
 ```
 export PUBLIC_KEY="$(oc rsh $(oc get pods -o name -l application=sso)  sh -c "curl -sk https://secure-sso.${OCP_PROJECT}.svc.cluster.local:8443/auth/realms/myrealm | python -c \"import sys, json; print json.load(sys.stdin)['public_key']\"")"
 ```